cbenjamin23/moos-ivp-uav-base/wiki/MAVSDK_Setup_&_Usage.md

-# MAVSDK Setup & Usage (Optional - For Custom MAVSDK Development)
+# MAVSDK Setup & Usage

-> **Note:** This guide is **optional** and only needed if you want to build your own custom MAVSDK applications to gain experience working with MAVSDK directly.
-The MAVSDK library is already included as a submodule in moos-ivp-uav-base and is built automatically with the main project.
-Most users can skip this guide and proceed directly to using the system.
+> **Note:** This guide is **necessary** for building the MAVSDK library included as a submodule in moos-ivp-uav-base.
+MAVSDK is not built automatically with the main project.
+This guide also includes build steps in case you need to develop custom MAVSDK applications outside of the moos-ivp-uav-base project.

-## When to use this guide:
-- You want to build standalone MAVSDK example applications for learning
-- You need to develop custom MAVSDK applications outside of the moos-ivp-uav-base project
-- You want to experiment with MAVSDK features independently

-## When to skip this guide:
-- You just want to use the moos-ivp-uav-base system (MAVSDK is already set up)
-- You're following the standard installation process
-- You don't plan to write custom MAVSDK code

 ---

-### Install
+### Build Options

-#### Standalone install:
+#### Standalone build:

 Clone from fork of official MAVSDK